Common ocular conditions of Bulldog and other brachycephalic breeds include:

 Due to their large, prominent eyes, brachycephalic breeds often

 develop corneal ulcers.
 These may be the result of abnormal eyelid conformation, lashes/periocular hairs rubbing against the eye or low tear production.
 Ulcers can also result from self-induced trauma, such as rubbing the eye.
 If left untreated, ulcerations can progress to deep ulcers or corneal perforation, which require emergency surgical intervention.
 Treatment options for corneal ulcers vary depending on the type and depth of the ulcer.
-This may include topical medical therapy, debridement and
+This may include topical medical therapy, debridement and/or corneal surgery.

 KERATOCONJUNCTIVITIS SICCA